-We live in an age where the kilometers, miles and oceans that divide continents are bridged by the internet, email, Skype all forms of social media, the list goes on.
+We live in an age where the kilometres, miles and oceans that divide continents are bridged by the internet, email, Skype all forms of social media, the list goes on.
 Nothing is too foreign or too far to be within reach of an ordinary person, the up and coming entrepreneur or the CEO of a multi-million-dollar corporation.
 It is becoming all too common for individuals and entities to own foreign assets or trade outside their native land.
 As a family lawyer, I have dealt with property settlement matters where clients or their former spouses have assets in Malaysia, Columbia and South Africa and the list goes on for my colleagues.

 Australian divorce law – Property settlement and overseas assets.

 For those who own assets outside of Australia or those who may have an interest in an overseas asset because of a marriage or de facto relationship the myriad of questions when seeking legal advice center around these two questions – What happens to overseas assets during separation and/or divorce?
 How are these assets dealt with in Australia if at all?
 Pretty simple questions really but not so simple are the answers.
 There are several contingencies that must be taken into consideration when giving advice about overseas assets in the context of a property settlement.
 These include but are certainly not limited to:

 - The location and nature of the asset, liability or financial resource;